 TRASH SERVICE OR BILLING QUESTIONS 760-245-8607:

-Call AVCO/Burrtec at 760-245-8607 with questions about your day of service, to change service levels, change or add barrels, billing address or telephone information update or change, to report a missed pickup, or to request bulky item service.
-AVCO is the Town’s partner in many waste reduction activities.
+Call AVCO/Burrtec at 760-245-8607 with questions about your day of service, to change service levels, change or add barrels, billing address or telephone information update or change, to report a missed pickup, or to request a bulky item pick up.
+AVCO/Burrtec is the Town’s partner in many waste reduction activities.
 Trash disposal and recycling services are both provided by AVCO Disposal, Inc., a Burrtec company.

 • View the Burrtec Waste - "We'll Take Care Of It" video

 To check current rates for service or for more information about recycling in Apple Valley, download one of the following brochures:

 NOTE: Following legal holidays, disposal collection will be one day later.
 The legal holidays are New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 When observance of a holiday falls on a weekday prior to the scheduled pickup, actual pickup will occur one day later.

 California is a pioneer in environmental conservation efforts.
 Ever since AB 939 was enacted in 1989, cities and counties throughout the state have been working to reduce the amount of waste going to the landfill.
 This is done primarily in three ways, using the three “Rs”: